Last Updated on January 16, 2023 by Bob Filipczak

 - Name and signature of commanding officer

-So that’s what you need for the VA part of the loan pre-approval process.
+So that’s what you need for the VA part of the VA loan pre approval process.
 The rest of it comes from your work with your private lender.
-To get a VA mortgage pre approval, you need to submit a loan application and go through the mortgage pre-approval process.
+To get a VA home loan pre approval, you need to submit a loan application and go through the mortgage pre-approval process.
 This takes time and effort to assemble and submit all of the necessary paperwork to your lender.
 Moreover, your lender will need time to conduct their evaluation.
 Here are the steps:

 - Fill out the mortgage application for your lender